BCI replies to all emails within one business day.

-The next business day, a BCI program assistant will contact you to confirm your name and number, and gather any additional information needed to make an appropriate referral.
+The next business day, a BCI program coordinator will contact you to confirm your name and number, and gather any additional information needed to make an appropriate referral.

 If you need to speak to someone right away, tell the operator.
 They will have an on-call First Responder phone you right back to offer telephone support.

-This isn't an emergency service.
-If this is an emergency or a serious crisis, contact 911 or the Crisis Centre of BC at 1.800.SUICIDE.
+This is not an emergency service.
+If you are in an emergency or a serious crisis, please contact 911 or the Crisis Centre of BC at 1.800.SUICIDE.

 Location, Location, Location

 BCI has counsellors across BC - the Lower Mainland, Vancouver Island, Fraser Valley, Peace-Liard, Cariboo, Okanagan-Shuswap, the Kootenays, the Rockies, Fort George, Skeena and Thompson-Nicola.
 BCI also has counsellors in major centres in Alberta.

 If you need to see someone in a different area (or even different province or country), we can set it up for you!

 Five Common FAQs

 1. How much will it cost?

 There is no cost to you as all programs are either fully funded by your Employer, or jointly funded by your Employer and your